TJK-15/Group-Project/README.md

 ### _Image 4.
 Search query for images in downtown Lisbon._

 The user also has the ability to upload an image with coordinate information.
 Users can click on the 'Choose File' button file found next to the 'Upload Image:' dialog.
 This will allow you to scroll through file explorer for any image with a jpg, jpeg, or png extension.
 If an image with an invalid extension is chosen, the upload process will fail.
 The file name will appear next to the 'Choose File' button once an image has been selected.
 Users must then input a username in the 'Username:' text field.
 Currently there are no protections against special characters in this field, although this has potential to cause issues.
 We would advise the user to select a username without special characters (such as #, //, *, etc).
 If the image was uploaded successfully to the database, an alert will appear on the browser with the message 'Image and data uploaded successfully'.
 If an error occurred, the alert will show the error instead.
+Currently, uploaded images are simply stored in the local directory titled 'uploads' under myapp/static.
 See the below images for an example.

 ![Image file and username](https://github.com/user-attachments/assets/b625d97b-b230-4d7f-8527-33be2b9bc8b6)